Pierrotpsy/Order-management-model/README.md

 #### A) Optimized queries

+The queries can be found in the `Queries.sql` file.

 <details>
     <summary>Display the Vendor names and the product numbers they sell for vendors with a credit rating of 5 and productid greater than 500.</summary>